-J. P. Carvalho is with the University of Beira Interior Covilha and Remote Detection Unit, Portugal (e-mail: pacheco@ ubi.pt).
+J. P. Carvalho is with the University of Beira Interior Covilha and Group of A. P. and Telecom., Portugal (e-mail: pacheco@ ubi.pt).

 PF(s) is the prefilter (low pass).
 The synchronizer has various blocks, namely Kf is the phase detector gain, F(s) is the loop filter, Ko is the VCO gain and Ka is the loop gain factor that controls the root locus and loop characteristics.